-Environmental data on operational ecology are gathered annually in accordance with the globally recognised standard of the Association for Environmental Management and Sustainability at Financial Institutions (VfU).
-Its annual data collection allows Swiss Life to determine where progress has been made, where risks lie and where steps must be taken.
-The VfU key figures conform to the international Greenhouse Gas Protocol (Scope 1, 2 and 3) standards, and thus to the Carbon Disclosure Project (CDP) as well.
+Key environmental data on operational ecology are gathered annually in accordance with the globally recognised standard of the Association for Environmental Management and Sustainability at Financial Institutions (VfU).
+By gathering data on an annual basis, Swiss Life is able to determine where progress has been made, where risks lie and where steps must be taken.
+The VfU's key figures conform to the international Greenhouse Gas Protocol standards (Scope 1, 2 and 3).
 The data are gathered, evaluated and analysed across the Group.
-All the major Swiss Life locations have environmental officers and the individual divisions work closely together.
-Following the extensive professionalisation of operational ecology initiated in 2018, Swiss Life has also set itself the goal of continuously improving data quality and significantly reducing the proportion of estimates.
+All the major Swiss Life locations have environmental officers who collect the data for the individual divisions.
+The data are consolidated and analysed at Group level.
+Following the extensive professionalisation of operational ecology, Swiss Life has set itself the goal of continuously improving data quality.
+Thus, in 2020, additional locations were included in the data collection and the share of extrapolations and estimates could be further limited.